Torres del Paine

 Day 5 | Hike to Cuernos

 After breakfast we'll spend the day hiking through the pampas to get our first views of Cuernos del Paine, also known as the "Horns of Paine," refer to a set of impressive granite peaks and iconic features of the park's landscape.
-Nestled amidst the mountains, we work hard to secure private cabings for our guests so we can get a cozy night sleep and wake up to special panoramic views from bed.
+Nestled amidst the mountains, we've secured a mix of private cabins and fully-equipped tents for our guests so we can get a cozy night sleep.

 Accommodations: Camping at Cuernos